Older credit is better than new credit when it comes to credit score

 Cancelling a credit card with a long history of punctual payments can also be damaging to your credit score!
 If you’re looking to apply for a loan anytime in the near future, consider cancelling recently acquired cards instead.

-If you don’t already know, the average age of your credit card accounts affect your credit score.
+If you don’t already know, the average age of your credit card accounts affects your credit score.
 A credit card that you’ve had for a long time helps your credit as long as you keep it open and in good standing.

 When does cancelling a credit card make sense?